nrfconnect/Asset-Tracker-Template/docs/common/customization.md

 git apply <path-to-template-dir>/Asset-Tracker-Template/docs/patches/dummy-module.patch
 ```

-If you want to generate and apply a dummy module with a custom name other than "Dummy" you can run the following script to rename the module and apply the patch:
+If you want to generate and apply a dummy module with a custom name other than "Dummy", you can run the following script to rename the module and apply the patch:

 ```bash
 cd Asset-Tracker-Template